 A Chewbacca Defense is part of an argument that has the effect of confusing the opponent so much that they stop arguing with you.
-If they are too chicken to continue the argument, the point they are trying to argue must be equally as flimsy, right?
+If they are too baffled to continue the argument, the point they are trying to argue must be equally as flimsy, right?
 Right?

 The sad part?
 It works.
 Not just in media, but inReal Life, too.
 In fact, most political systems are based on doing this.